Platelet-Rich Plasma Therapy

 Steroids produce short-term pain relief and inhibit inflammation.
 Unfortunately, this inhibits the body’s own ability to heal itself.
 Over time, steroids actually cause more degeneration of the tissue and joint into which it has been injected.

-Platelet-rich plasma does not cause any of these problems.
+Platelet-rich plasma treatments do not cause any of these problems.
 In fact, it does just the opposite by aiding the body’s own ability to heal itself.